W4RH4WK/cpp-init/compilation.md

 ### Other Options

-There exist a multitude of options for adding dependencies to a C/C++ project.
+There exists a multitude of options for adding dependencies to a C/C++ project.
-If you are on Linux, consider using your system package manager to install the development package of the library you need.
+If you are on Linux, consider using your system package manager to install the development packages of the libraries you need.
-The header files and library are typically installed in the global search path and can be found by using CMake's [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) feature.
+The header files and library are typically installed in the global search path and can be found explicitly by using CMake's [`find_package`](https://cmake.org/cmake/help/latest/command/find_package.html) feature.

 ### Basic troubleshooting

 - Compiler complains about unknown identifier when calling a function or using a type.
     - Include the corresponding header file which contains the function declaration or type definition.
+    - If the problem still persists, check for circular includes.
 - Compiler complains about header file not being present.
     - Check your include directories!
       Is the path correct?!
 - Compiler complains about unresolved symbol.
     - The linker is not picking up the library correctly.
-      Check the path to your library.
+      Check the paths to your libraries.
 - Compiler complains about duplicated symbols.
-    - One of your translation units contains a symbol with the same name (and external linkage) as another object file or library.
+    - One of your source files contains a symbol with the same name (and external linkage) as another object file or library.
       Carefully read the error message, it tells you which symbol, and maybe even which object file it comes from.
 - Compilation succeeds, but the executable crashes before getting to `main`.
     - Check that all dynamic libraries are located next to the executable.
-      Double check your post build steps, sometimes the copy command might fail silently.
+      Double check your post build steps.

 ## Header-Only Dependencies

-Sometimes a dependency consists only of C/C++ header files, without any source or library files.
+Sometimes a dependency consists of C/C++ header files only, without any source or library files.
 In this case, you only have to provide the include directory to use the dependency.

 ### `#define IMPLEMENTATION`